AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 A. Use the command gcloud auth login and point it to the private key.
 B. Use the command gcloud auth activate-service-account and point it to the private key.
-C. Place the private key file in the installation directory of the Cloud SDK and rename it to ג€credentials.jsonג€.
+C. Place the private key file in the installation directory of the Cloud SDK and rename it to `credentials.json`.
-D. Place the private key file in your home directory and rename it to ג€GOOGLE_APPLICATION_CREDENTIALSג€.
+D. Place the private key file in your home directory and rename it to `GOOGLE_APPLICATION_CREDENTIALS`.

 **Answer: B**